Use Vaseline to distress furniture and create a layered paint finish. The technique is super easy.

 Furniture distressed is furniture with character.
 My new saying!
 And I’ve gotten in front of the camera to do videos finally.
 At the bottom of this post is a great video on how to use Vaseline to layer and distress paint.
 It’s a must see.

 You guys know I love bright, bold colors.
 Well, this project includes two bold colors.
-The two colors have swipes of Vaseline sandwiched between them.
-The Vaseline distressed furniture finish is an easy one…..if you swipe on enough Vaseline.
+The two colors Vaseline sandwiched between them.
+The trick is getting the right amount of Vaseline between the layers.

 Turquoise Furniture Finish Layered With Green

 What a fun color combination.
 And those green knobs!

 I got this piece at the Nashville Flea Market .
 It’s a sewing cabinet and it still had the sewing machine inside…minus electric cord and foot pedal.
 The JTS removed the machine for me and I started painting.
 I’m lucky to have the JTS.
 He does so much of the prep work on my furniture projects.